ming-li-314/Rain-Prediction/README.md

 ## Results

 - Graph Neural Network models give very inaccurate predictions (less than 20% accuracy, f1 score around 0.2).
-- Convolutional Neural Network models have much better performance in predicting raining (f1 score around 0.75).
-See the following confusion matrix and the sample visualization on the spatial map.
+- Convolutional Neural Network models have much better performance in predicting raining (The scores on test dataset are F1: 0.7679, Accuracy: 0.9388, Precision: 0.7712, Recall: 0.7646).

+  See the following visualizations: confusion matrix and the sample visualization on the spatial map.

    <img src="https://github.com/user-attachments/assets/c8db090b-6246-4a79-99fb-f01c45c08a30" width = "600">